 PAIS International Contains citations with summaries to all types of publications in the area of world public affairs from 1915 to the present.

 USA Trade Online.
 Assists in finding specific U.S. export and import information on more than 18,000 commodities world wide.
 It is the most current US Merchandise Trade data available.
 Access is limited to a designated computer in Terrell Library Reference area and the Owen Science and Engineering Library Reference area.

 IFS CD-ROM.
 International Monetary Fund.
 International Financeial Statistics on CD-ROM; access to this database is limited to a designated computer in Terrell Library Reference area; updated monthly.

 The primary source for data sets for Washington State University faculty and students is the Inter-University Consortium for Political and Social Research (ICPSR).
 ICPSR maintains and provides access to a vast archive of social science data for research and instruction.
 You can download directly from ICPSR to any computer on one of the WSU campuses.
-For more information about acquiring data files and what machine readable data files are held in the Holland and Terrell Libraries, see the Holland and Terrell Libraries Data Archive.
+For more information about acquiring data files and what machine readable data files are held in the Holland and Terrell Libraries, see the Social Sciences Data: ICPSR and More.
 Also, see Data entries under Internet Links on this LibGuide.

 Electronic Reference Books

 Summer Schedule: No regular reference desk or office hours.
 Please contact for appointment or send email.

 Office Phone: 509-335-8740